One cannot neglect to mention David Payne when researching Papua New Guinea's canoes.

 Tadobu canoe by David Payne.

-Extremely detailed and beautiful, and some artistic.
+Extremely detailed, beautiful, and artistic.